Stars at Noon (2022 film): Release

 The film was selected to compete for the Palme d'Or at the 2022 Cannes Film Festival, where it had its world premiere on 25 May 2022.
 At Cannes, it was the co-winner of the Grand Prix.
 It was released by A24 in the United States and on demand on 14 October 2022.
 The film began streaming on Hulu on 28 October 2022.
 Wild Bunch International handled the international distribution sales for the film.
-The film is scheduled to be released in France by Ad Vitam Distribution on 3 May 2023.
+The film was released in France by Ad Vitam Distribution on 14 June 2023.

 Reception

+Critical response

-On Rotten Tomatoes, the film holds an approval rating of 63% based on 100 reviews, with an average rating of 6/10.
+The film premiered to mixed reviews.
+On Rotten Tomatoes, 63% of 110 reviews are positive and the average rating is 6/10.
 The website's consensus reads, "Short on romantic sparks and frustratingly sedate, Stars at Noon is carried by a talented cast and Claire Denis' formidable control of her craft."
-According to Metacritic, which assigned a weighted average score of 64 out of 100 based on 27 critics, the film received "generally favorable reviews".
+According to Metacritic, which assigned a weighted average score of 65 out of 100 based on 29 critics, the film received "generally favorable" reviews.

 Guy Lodge of Variety wrote, "The American setting and perspective may be new for her; the rest, from the film's bristling, dust-licked atmospherics to its frank, corporeal eroticism to yet another shivery, enveloping score by longtime collaborators Tindersticks, is vintage Denis."
+Lodge reserved praise for Qualley's "wry, whirling performance" and the "hardboiled dialogue she delivers with just the right touch of affected cool".
+Lodge also commended Alwyn for playing the "deliberately gauzy, hard-to-hold" character of Daniel in an "aptly, alluringly secretive fashion".
 David Ehrlich of IndieWire praised the film's dialogue, writing that it is "only strengthened by its occasional awkwardness, as it subsumes Trish and Daniel into the same disordered humidity that swamps the film around them.
 The frequent sex scenes become a dialogue of their own — the lovers feeling each other out in search of something they can actually trust."
+Ehrlich also wrote that Alwyn's "natural recessiveness suits a role defined by its cool-headed stability.
 Ben Croll of TheWrap praised Denis' "tonal control" and Qualley's "non-verbal tics" for elevating the dialogue.
 Robbie Collin of The Daily Telegraph wrote, "Stars at Noon is at its best when it has Trish and Daniel suspended in horny limbo, with Denis building an atmosphere of sultry languor that makes the film feel as if it's constantly stretching and circling, like a sleepy cat."
+Collin praised Qualley as a "revelation", comparing her to a young Juliette Binoche, and described Alwyn as "suavely persuasive" in his role.
 In a 4 out of 5 star review, Nicholas Barber of BBC praised the film's "beguiling, immersive" quality and Qualley's "firecracker energy" but found the dialogue confusing and the plot drifted too much.